copsTvFan/cops-episode-guide/guide.md

 **San Bernardino, CA 2**

-- (7:47 PM Terrorist Threats) Victorville Station -- Deputy Rob Wickum works in the high desert and the bad thing is that it's so spread out, a very large area, and sometimes it takes a long time to get to calls.
-Sheriff's deputies respond to a threat to blow up a house; Sgt.
-Sam Pollock briefs a narcotics team; Dep.
+- (7:47 PM Bomb Threat) / (7:47 PM Terrorist Threats) Victorville Station -- Deputy Rob Wickum works in the high desert and the bad thing is that it's so spread out, a very large area, and sometimes it takes a long time to get to calls.
+Sheriff's deputies respond to a threat to blow up a house;
+- Sgt.
+Sam Pollock briefs a narcotics team;
+- Dep.
 Hank Valencia assists when an officer is assaulted at a domestic-dispute call.

 ## CP-543